 photography, a wide-angle lens usually refers to anything up to about 35 mm on a full-frame camera, and 25 mm on an APS-C–or crop sensor–camera.
 If you go too low on the other end, however, you can get a fisheye effect.
 Sometimes you want that, but if you’re not careful, you get some serious distortion at the edges of the image.
 For true wide-angle landscape photography, you usually want a camera lens between 14 mm and 24 mm.

-The type of Nikon camera you choose also impacts the choice of camera lens, and the images it will produce.
-Nikon crop sensor cameras (APS-C) will produce a more zoomed in appearance while cameras with full-frame sensors will let you go wider.
-You want a Nikon lens that’s compatible with your camera’s sensor size, and of course, one that’s made for your camera’s model.
+The type of Nikon camera you choose also impacts the choice of the camera lens and the images it will produce.
+Nikon crop sensor cameras (APS-C) will produce a more zoomed-in appearance, while cameras with full-frame sensors will let you go wider.
+You want a Nikon lens that’s compatible with your camera’s sensor size and of course, one that’s made for your camera’s model.
 So, what are the best Nikon lenses out there for landscape

 9 Best Nikon Lenses for Landscape

-Here are nine of our picks for best landscape lenses for your Nikon camera:
+Here are nine of our picks for the best landscape lenses for your Nikon camera: